rust-dev-tools/dev-tools-team/overview.md

 ### Rustdoc

+Rustdoc generates API documentation for Rust crates.
 You probably don't need to use rustdoc directly (instead going through `cargo doc`).
 Accepts a crate and generates HTML pages for its public documentation.
 Can also execute code blocks within the documentation as tests.
 Part of the normal Rust distribution.

 * [Source code](https://github.com/rust-lang/rust/tree/master/src/librustdoc) (part of the Rust compiler source code)
 * Install using Rustup (see above).
+Installed by default when you get rustc.

 ### Rustdoc 2